davlloyd/devops-bootcamp-anz-2day/ANZ-Day1-Agile101.md

 The one person responsible for a project’s success

-The Product Owner leads the development effort by conveying his or her vision to the team, outlining work in the scrum backlog, and prioritizing it based on business value
+The Product Owner leads the development effort by conveying his or her vision to the team, outlining work in the scrum backlog, and prioritising it based on business value

 Determines what needs to be built in 30 days or less